01alp/first_API_Testing/README.md

 | 2  | **POST**: Submit an invalid user name and password |  | `StatusCodes.UNAUTHORIZED)`, JTW Not match|

+This test runs on Github
+If you want to run locally:
-To test you need to Create .env file at the root directory.
-Login and password will be given trough Telegram
+Create .env file at the root directory.
+Use your login credentials as in example.env.txt